James Bond Girls

 Patricia Fearing (Molly Peters)

-Patricia Fearing was a pretty blonde physical therapist/nurse at the Shrublands Health Clinic in England, where Bond (Connery) was taking a rest-cure.
+Patricia Fearing was a pretty blonde physical therapist/nurse at the Shrublands Health Clinic in England, where Bond (Connery) was taking a rest-cure and detoxification.
 She was assigned to administer massages to Bond, and during one appointment, Bond forced an unappreciated kiss on her, and she reprimanded him: "Behave yourself, Mr. Bond."

 She strapped him to a motorized traction table ("the rack") to stretch his spine, and joked: "First time I've felt really safe all day."